Brother In Law In Punjabi

 The Jeth's Role in Celebrations and Family Gatherings

 The jeth plays a significant role in various Punjabi family celebrations and gatherings.
 From weddings and Anand Karaj ceremonies to festivals like Diwali and Lohri, his presence is highly valued.
-He often takes an active part in the planning and execution of events, and his advice and opinions are highly sought.
+That's why he often takes an active part in the planning and execution of events, and his advice and opinions are highly sought.
 His presence acts as a symbol of unity and continuity, reinforcing the strong family bonds that are central to Punjabi culture.
 His participation often reinforces the sense of collective responsibility and shared identity within the family.

 The Jeth and the Wife's Family: Navigating Extended Family Dynamics